dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/queue_tutorial/1-queues.md

 ## Queue Enqueue() Method

-Enqueue method is used to insert items to the end of the queue, code example:
+Enqueue method is used to insert items to the end of the queue, as shown in the code example:

 ```csharp
 using System;